maxwellflitton/c-lib-macros/README.md

 # c-lib-macros
-A library for supplying macros for raw C interfaces
+A library for supplying macros for raw C interfaces.

 # Integration Tests